Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 The Guardian

-That is a quote by the economists at the Royal Bank of Scotland so not just nobody.
-Dig a bit deeper in that write-up and they are talking about a potential stock market drop of 20 percent.
+That is a quote by the economists at the Royal Bank of Scotland so not just anybody.
+Dig a bit deeper into that write-up and they are talking about a potential stock market drop of 20%.

 That was in January of 2016.
 Had you acted on any of that, well, you know the story.